General principles of the Act

 - least restrictive option: anyone performing a function or exercising a power under the Guardianship and Administration Act 2000 must apply the least restrictive option that is consistent with the adult’s proper care and protection.
 This also means:

-- maximum participation in decision-making - the adult has the right to partcipate, to the best of their ability, in the decisions affecting their life.
-This involves giving the adult any necessary support and access to information to enable them to participate in such decisions.
-It also includes seeking and taking into account the adult's view and wishes, whether they are expressed orally, in writing or through interpreters or other ways of communicating
+- maximum participation in decision-making - the adult has the right to participate, to the best of their ability, in the decisions affecting their life.
+This involves giving the adult any necessary support and access to information so they can participate in such decisions.
+It also includes seeking and taking into account the adult's views and wishes, whether they are expressed orally, in writing, or through interpreters or other ways of communicating

 - maintenance of existing supportive relationships: decision-makers must recognise the importance of maintaining the adult’s existing supportive relationships

 - maintenance of environment and values: decision-makers must recognise the importance of maintaining the adult’s cultural and linguistic environment including any religious beliefs and lifestyle choices